4rft5/LastFM-API-Proxy/README.md

 # Installation
 ## LastFM-Proxy
 1. Download the `docker-compose.yml` file from this repository and place it onto your host.
 2. Configure the compose file with [LastFM API Keys](https://www.last.fm/api/authentication).
+They need to be real keys so the callback still works (Can't bypass).
 3. The ENV variable `RETENTION_PERIOD` can be set to periodically clear entries from the database older than what is configured (hour, day, week, month, never)
 4. Run `docker compose up -d` to launch the container.
 A certs folder will be made with `lastfm-proxy.crt` inside.
 5. Note the IP of the host where the container is running as well as the path of the certificate for configuring the containers below.